 - Your fresh and nutritious persimmon juice is ready.

-So, are you ready to be healthier?
+So, this was about persimmon fruit benefits.
+Are you ready to be healthier?
 Persimmon juice is truly a gift of nature.
 Use it to be healthy, happy, and fit!

 Serving size: 1 oz = 28 g